 Retisert is an ophthalmic implant containing fluocinolone.
-Fluocinolone is in a group of drugs called corticosteroids.
+Fluocinolone is a steroid medicine.
 It prevents the release of substances in the body that cause inflammation.

 For the first 1 to 4 weeks after receiving the implant, you may have a temporary decrease in vision.
 Call your doctor if your vision does not return to normal after 4 weeks.
 Retisert will not correct vision problems (such as near-sightedness or far-sightedness) that you had before receiving the implant.

-The placement of the Retisert ophthalmic implant may increase your risk of developing cataracts and eventually needing cataract surgery.
+The placement of the implant may increase your risk of developing cataracts and eventually needing cataract surgery.
 Talk with your doctor if you have concerns about this risk.

 What happens if I miss a dose?

-Since Retisert is surgically put into place, you will not be on a dosing schedule for this medication.
+Since the implant is surgically put into place, you will not be on a dosing schedule.